Generating a skilled workforce

 - COLLEGES & UNIVERSITIES: Helping students gain classroom experience working with both the software and hardware they’ll encounter in advanced industry.
 Siemens PLM Software’s Global Academic Partnership Program provides PLM software to more than one million students yearly at more than 3,000 global institutions, where it is used at every academic level – from grade schools to graduate engineering research programs.
 Siemens has committed to grant an additional $2 billion worth of industrial software to educators.
 The Siemens Cooperates with Education program has equipped more than 500 colleges and technical schools in the United States with the same technology used by industry giving students and teachers valuable credentials urgently needed by U.S. manufacturers.

-- APPRENTICESHIPS: Expanding a U.S. apprenticeship program based on the successful German model by nearly doubling the total number of participants in its apprenticeship programs.
+- APPRENTICESHIPS: Expanding a U.S. apprenticeship program based on the successful German model by hosting programs in several states.

 - HANDS-ON: Since 2015, Siemens has hosted nearly 1,000 high school students from the greater Detroit area at Manufacturing in America, where they attend STEM-related educational workshops, get hands-on exposure to manufacturing equipment and network with working professionals.